shairubin/drone-experiments/README.md

 10. catkin_create_pkg py-control-with-mavros rospy mavros std_msgs mavros_msgs diagnostic_msgs
 11. . ~/catkin_ws/devel/setup.bash
 12. rospack depends1 py-control-with-mavros -- verify you get all the packages above
-13. now you should be able to run the rosran command above
+13. now you should be able to run the rosrun command above